Standon Hall Wedding Venue

 Tarpey Woodfine Architects successfully obtained planning permission for the change of use of the hall and for the listed building alterations to facilitate this.

-New reception rooms, a dining room and ceremony/events rooms were created on the ground floor.
+New reception rooms, a dining room and ceremony rooms were created on the ground floor which also double as event hosting rooms.
 A bar and dining area were also incorporated adjacent to the southern terrace overlooking the restored landscaped gardens.
 A new access door was also approved to provide access to the terrace from the dining and ceremony rooms, partly to improve access but also to improve the means of fire escape.

 The north wing of the house contains a professional kitchen area with associated storage and preparation, office, and administration areas.